uw-comphys/openccm/publications/2403_JOSS/paper.md

 Also included in the `examples/simple_reactors` folder are two of the files needed to run OpenCMP-simulation based single CSTR and single PFR models for various reaction systems.
 These two examples act as tutorials for how to imput reactions and a convergence/error analysis for linear, non-linear, coupled, and reversible reaction systems in CSTRs and/or PFRs.

-Two specific examples using the implemented single CSTR and single PFR compartment models are discussed below in addition to a brief description of the custom reactions configuration file parser developed for OpenCCM.
+Two specific examples using the implemented single CSTR and single PFR compartment models are discussed below in addition to a brief description of the custom reactions configuration file parser developed for `OpenCCM`.

 # Reaction Configuration File

-The reactions parser developed for OpenCCM reads and parses the reactions configuration files and can handle general reaction equations of the form `aA + bB + [...] -> cC + dD + [...]` with associated numeric rate constants.
+The reactions parser developed for `OpenCCM` reads and parses the reactions configuration files and can handle general reaction equations of the form, `aA + bB + [...] -> cC + dD + [...]` with associated numeric rate constants.
 It intentionally does not support the standard `<->` symbol for reversible chemical reactions, so that each independent reaction has an explicit rate constant clearly defined in the same file.
 Therefore, a reversible reaction must be written as two independent forward reactions (with separate rate constants).

 Additionally, specie superscripts (i.e. ions) or subscripts (i.e. compounds) in traditional chemistry notation are not supported by the parser.
 Instead, each specie must solely contain letter characters (except for stoichiometric coefficients which may precede these characters).
-I.e., if the user wishes to use `O2`, it must be written as `O` or a dummy name such as `a` in the reactions configuration file.
+For example., if the user wishes to use `O2`, it must be written as `O` or a dummy name such as `a` in the reactions configuration file.

 The kinetic rate constants must be expressed as positive real numbers and the parser does support scientific notation for these values.
 Additionally, each reaction/rate pair must also have a unique *identifier*.
 This identifier allows the parser to correctly associate a reaction/rate pair, and is allowed to be any alpanumeric value (i.e. R1, R2, etc.).

 Additionally, the parser is robust such that it will flag any inappropriate use of the configuration setup.
 This includes:
 * duplicate reactions,
 * reactions with missing rates,
 * rates with missing reactions,
 * non-numeric rate values, and
 * alphanumeric species (aside from stoichiometric prefixes)

 The parser does not have a preference for the ordering of the configuration file (either [RATES] then [REACTIONS] or vice versa).
 Also, the specific reactions and rates themselves do not need to be in a specific order as long the identifiers are correct for each reaction/rate pair.

 ## Example Configuration